 The GED (General Education Development), like the TASC and HiSET, measures if you can be successful in college and university and if you will succeed on the work floor.
 The HSE program is geared towards persons who don’t hold a high school diploma and gives them the chance to earn an equivalent degree.
 The GED credential will definitely lead to better employment and opens the door towards a college education.

 The four GED tests

 The GED (General Education Development) test examines elementary knowledge at the level that students should have when they graduate from high school, and lessons taught in GED preparation programs address the topics of the four tests of the new version of the GED exam: literacy, social studies, math, and science.
 The GED test is modular, meaning that you can take the tests separately.
 Your testing scores have a 2-year validity.
-HiSET and TASC are not modular and come with five tests as the Literacy section had two sub-tests on reading and writing.
+HiSET and TASC are also modular and come with five tests as the Literacy section had two sub-tests on reading and writing.

 GED diploma and your future

 Not having a secondary education credential (high school diploma or GED certificate) will prevent you from going to college or university and is a serious obstacle to be competitive in the workplace and will be a problem when it comes to job advancement.
 For current high school students, it is extremely important to just see it through until the moment of graduation.

 Those people who have already quit high school will have a second chance.
 They can obtain their HSE diploma in order to either continue their education in college or be eligible for a decent paying job and become successful in the workforce.

 This page lists all prep and test locations in the Petaluma area.
 Besides that, you can find free online video lessons and practice tests on this website to get all set for the three exams available in California, the GED, TASC, and HiSET exams.
 As you can see above, prep classes are offered by local high schools, community colleges, and adult learning centers.